jordanswong/simpletwitter/README.md

 Something that I could have done better was using djangos template inheritance, which I found out about when I was already done with the bulk of my project.
 Many of the pages have a lot of the same boilerplate html code, so getting rid of a lot of that would have probably been good to keep the frontend html looking a bit neater.

+## Possible Future Updates

+- Like and following capabilites
+- Profile picture and bio capabilities
+- Tweets that include pictures
+- Hashtag links on actual tweets

 ## How to start the server